ibm-mas/ansible-devops/ibm/mas_devops/roles/suite_app_restore/README.md

 Notes
 -------------------------------------------------------------------------------
+- **Workspace ID Auto-Discovery**: `mas_workspace_id` is automatically derived from the `mas.ibm.com/workspaceId` label on the workspace backup CR.
+You only need to set `MAS_WORKSPACE_ID` explicitly if you want to override the value from the backup
 - **Database Restore**: This role does NOT restore application databases.
 Use the [db2](db2.md) role to restore Db2 databases separately, and do this BEFORE running the application restore
 - **Suite Resources**: This role restores application-specific resources only.
 For suite-level resources (Suite CR, workspace CRs, etc.), use the [suite_restore](suite_restore.md) role
 - **Instance ID Match**: The restore must be performed on a cluster with the same MAS instance ID as the backup